 Wykeham and Danby Estates

-The Dawnay Estate comprises two landholdings situated about 35 miles apart; Wykeham near Scarborough and Danby near Whitby, both in North Yorkshire.
+The Dawnay Estates comprises of two landholdings situated about 35 miles apart in North Yorkshire: Wykeham near Scarborough and Danby near Whitby.

 The Estate Office is located at Wykeham and forms the main hub of the rural businesses, many of which were established by the 11th Viscount Downe in the mid 1970’s.
 Turnover of both Estates is in excess of £5 million and the businesses support 40 full time employees.